golgistudio/d3-scatter-plot/README.md

 ## Overview

 This is an example scatter plot built with D3.
 It is a simple application that can be used to explore data interactions and design data applications.
+Many D3 examples are static and hard coded, which makes it harder to explore interactions.
+This example demonstrates the variety of changes and interactions one would expect in a D3 application.
+It also separates out not only the data, but the properties that define the behavior so they can be changed via menu commands.
+Finally, it uses design patterns to decouple components.

+A couple of guiding principles that were used
+* Used only D3.js, no other external javascript libraries
+* The navigation is intentionally very basic for quick prototyping
+* Used Es6 modules

 ## Getting started